 - Use a smear of at least 1000pmm fluoride toothpaste for children ages 0 – 3 years and a pea-sized amount for 3 – 6 year olds with 1350 – 1500pmm fluoride toothpaste.

-- Brush in circular motions, as this is the best method to dislodge and remove plaque.
+- Brush in circular motions.
+This is the best method to dislodge and remove plaque.

-- Spit after brushing, as rinsing washes away the concentrated fluoride in the toothpaste.
+- Spit after brushing.
+Rinsing washes away the concentrated fluoride in the toothpaste.

 - It is recommended that an adult helps or supervises their children’s toothbrushing until the age of 7.